mananyev/portfolio-performance-tracking/installation.md

     >
     > For Windows installation, [download](https://developer.hashicorp.com/terraform/install) a binary file.

-3. Clone the [repository](https://github.com/mananyev/portfolio-performance-tracking/tree/main), and navigate to the cloned repository folder (e.g. `cd ~/portfolio-performance-tracking/`).
+4. Clone the [repository](https://github.com/mananyev/portfolio-performance-tracking/tree/main), and navigate to the cloned repository folder (e.g. `cd ~/portfolio-performance-tracking/`).

     > [!IMPORTANT]
     > Make sure you are switched to the `main` branch.

-4. Create a `.env` file with environment variables: link to the GCP credentials file to be used in Kestra, and set parameters for a BigQuery dataset and a GCS bucket.
+5. Create a `.env` file with environment variables: link to the GCP credentials file to be used in Kestra, and set parameters for a BigQuery dataset and a GCS bucket.

     > [!TIP]
     > You can find a [template](./.gc/.env_template) to set the environment variables in the `.gc/` folder.
 Simply copy that folder into your HOME directory, rename it as `.env`, and edit the `.env` file.

+    > [!NOTE]
+    > I recommend puting your service account credentials file into the same folder with .env file (i.e. `~/.gc/`).

     Environment variables: